wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-customer-focus/includes/why-user-focus.md

 Workplace Analytics enables organizations in many industries around the globe to analyze collaboration related to customer focus.
 Customer focus analyses can help leaders understand and improve sales productivity and effectiveness.
-The results can be useful to sales leaders as well as many other external-facing functions, such as supplier management, business development, and marketing.
+The results can be useful to sales leaders and many other external-facing functions, such as supplier management, business development, and marketing.

 Sales organizations that adopt Workplace Analytics can benefit from two aspects: increased sales performance and reduced sales cycles and internal processes.